Thy Majestie: Biography

 2005 saw the release of the third Thy Majestie album, Jeanne d'Arc, which is a concept album about the French heroine Jeanne d'Arc.
 The album was released through Scarlet Records.
 Its style has been compared to that of the Italian band Labyrinth.

 The 3 of May 2005, Giulio Di Gregorio was expelled from the band due to his poor knowledge of the English language and his numerous health problems which kept him from performing live with the band.
 After a short period when USA-based singer Matt Aub (from Timelord) had been singing for the band, it was announced that Thy Majestie's first vocalist, Dario Grillo would be returning to the band.
 His return, however, caused the same problems experienced four years earlier and lead to a definitive separation.
 Dario Grillo was replaced by Fingerbang singer Dario Cascio.
 At the same time guitarist Giovanni Santini decided to leave the band and was replaced by Simone Campione.
-During the end of year 2007, the other founding member, Giuseppe Bondi, left Thy Majestie due to personal reasons.
+During the end of year 2007, the other founding member, Giuseppe Bondi, left Thy Majestie for personal reasons.

 A new keyboarder, Valerio Castorino, was taken in and the band signed with a new record label, Dark Balance Records.
 Thy Majestie performed at the Immortal Metal Fest in Finland on 19 April 2008 as well as at Fear Dark in Zwolle, the Netherlands on 24 May 2008 and in Stuttgart, Germany on 1 June 2008.
 The group released the album Dawn on 1 September 2008, which has been compared to the Swedish metal scene, namely Axenstar and Dragonland.

 Valerio Castorino, who toured with Thy Majestie during their last gigs in Europe, and Dario Cascio left the band because of private matters.
 Giuseppe Carrubba, who also plays with Inner Quest, an Italian Progressive metal band, and Alessio Taormina replaced him.
 The band released their 5th full-length album, ShiHuangDi, in 2012 for Scarlet Records.